 Violations of this policy by a student organization are resolved by the director of Student Activities for Programming, or, at the discretion of the director, by a panel convened by the director.
 The student organization, through its president, will receive written notification of the alleged violations, will be provided the opportunity to present information, and if appropriate, witnesses, in responding to the alleged violations, and will have the opportunity to meet with the director of Student Activities for Programming or with the panel convened by the director.

 The president of the student organization may submit a written request for review of the decision by the director or panel to the Vice President for Student Affairs within five (5) business days of the rendering of the decision.
 The decision of the Vice President for Student Affairs is final.

 A student may not charge purchases to the University or any University budget account without proper administrative approval.
 Any charge incurred without this authorization is the responsibility of the student, who alone is liable for the payment.

 Ticket sales or the promotion of activities may be done in the dining hall lobbies and in LaFortune Student Center.
-Permission is to be obtained in advance from the Student Activities Office and, for the dining halls, also from the director of University Food Services.
-A box office is operated at LaFortune Information Desk as a service to departments, residence facilities and student organizations.
+Permission is to be obtained in advance from the Student Activities Office and, for the dining halls, also from Campus Dining.
+A box office is operated at the LaFortune Information Desk as a service to departments, residence facilities and student organizations.